-The ITB Pension Funds Trustees (the "Trustees") have primary responsibility for ensuring effective governance of climate change risks and opportunities in the context of the Trustees' Climate Related Risk Beliefs in relation to The ITB Pension Funds (the "Funds").
-This statement documents the governance processes the Trustees have put in place to ensure that they have oversight of the climate-related risks and opportunities relevant to the Funds and that they can be confident that their statutory and fiduciary obligations are being met.
-The Trustees' Climate Related Risk Beliefs are published on the Funds' website, alongside this Statement.
+The ITB Pension Funds Trustee (the "Trustee") has primary responsibility for ensuring effective governance of climate change risks and opportunities in the context of the Trustee's Climate Related Risk Beliefs in relation to The ITB Pension Funds (the "Funds").
+This statement documents the governance processes the Trustee has put in place to ensure that it has oversight of the climate-related risks and opportunities relevant to the Funds and that it can be confident that statutory and fiduciary obligations are being met.
+The Trustee's Climate Related Risk Beliefs are published on the Funds' website, alongside this Statement.